hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 Before creating any code create an empty *GameObject* on your ‘Game Controller’ object called ‘Shell Pool’:

 ```
+// Class method referenced by this code: GameController.cs Start()

 #region Instantiate Shell-Pool
 Transform shellPoolObj = GameObject.Find ("Shell Pool").transform; // we'll stick all the shells we create into an object so they are tidy